If you are fighting chronic UTIs, your doctor might have suggested Ellura, Utiva or Theracran for UTI prevention. Is it worth all the hype, though?

 #4 How Much PAC-A Do You Need For UTI Prevention?

-Not only is it important to know how much PAC-A you need to fight UTIs, you need to make sure that the supplement you take is being true to its word and actually contains what it claims.
+Not only is it important to know how much PAC you need to fight UTIs, but you also need to make sure that the supplement you take is being true to its word and actually contains what it claims.
 Studies show that you need between 36 and 72 mg of PAC-A per day for UTI prevention.

 Beware of supplements that mention only the amount of cranberry it contains, without specifying the PAC-A content.

 Even more alarming, you have to be wary of different brands.
 Studies show that not only do a lot of “UTI fighting” cranberry supplements on the market not have enough PACs to be effective but many that claim to have PACs may not contain any at all!

 There are a handful more brands to consider, but more on this later.
 First, how to compare the PAC brands among each other?

 We look at the main factors that you should focus on when evaluating your options.

 One of the popular arguments is whether the supplement is made from juice or the whole berry.
 There are pros and cons for either option, but they are mostly theoretical.
 However, it is easier to test PAC supplements that are made from the cranberry juice compared to the ones made from the whole fruit.
 At the end of the day, they all seem to have same antiadhesion properties when tested by independent labs.

 We should also keep in mind, that prominent research labs in Wisconsin and New Jersey that pioneering the work on PAC are coincidently located in the states that are both centers of cranberry production.
 I’d suggest taking the findings that promote supplements made from juice compared to supplements made from the whole berry with a grain of salt.
 The cranberry lobby is a powerful force and materially interested in moving more cranberries.
 Naturally, if you only use the juice to extract PAC you’d need more cranberries compared to the whole fruit method.